flairNLP/fundus/docs/3_how_to_filter_articles.md

 # How to filter articles

-This tutorial shows you how to filter articles based on their attribute values, URLs, and news sources.
+This tutorial contains documentation on how to filter articles based on their attribute values, URLs, and news sources.

 ## Extraction filter

-Often the attributes a parser is capable of parsing are not fully supported by a specific article.
+A specific article may not contain all attributes the parser is capable of extracting.
-By default, Fundus drops all articles which aren't fully extracted to ensure data quality.
+By default, Fundus drops all articles that aren't fully extracted to ensure data quality.
-This also means that you miss a lot of data potentially useful for your project.
+You may miss a lot of data potentially useful for your project.
 You can alter this behavior by utilizing the `extration_filter` parameter.
 You do so by either using the built-in `ExtractionFilter` `Requires` or writing a custom one.

-Let's print some articles with at least a `body` and `title` set.
+The following code prints some articles with at least a `body` and `title` set.

 ````python
 from fundus import Crawler, PublisherCollection, Requires